ryanmark/alpaca/README.md

 ### Building the Web Site and Running a local Web Server

 Alpaca includes a web site along with documentation, samples and much more.

+You will first need to install bower packages:

+    bower install

-To build the web site, you will first need to install Jekyll (not covered here).
+To build the web site, you will need to install Jekyll (not covered here).

 Simply do this: